 BOTOX® Treatment for TMJ Disorders

-Increasingly, BOTOX® is used as an alternative treatment for TMJ (temporomandibular joint) disorders and associated jaw tension and facial pain.
+Increasingly, BOTOX® is used as an alternative treatment for TMJ (temporomandibular joint) disorders, headaches and associated jaw tension and facial pain.
 When injected into the jaw, head and facial muscles afflicted with soreness and discomfort, BOTOX relieves TMJ pain and jaw tension for many patients.
 The injections often eliminate the headaches resulting from tooth grinding and jaw clenching.
 Although BOTOX treatment for these conditions is presently considered “off-label”, recent evidence indicates that it can be extremely effective.

 For more information about BOTOX Treatment for TMJ Disorders or to schedule a consultation appointment with Dr. Klausner, call our office in Midtown Manhattan at Central Park Oral & Maxillofacial Surgery NYC Phone Number 212-888-8889.